dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - mkdir

 What confused me:
-- I was doing it as user.
-But it should do as root
+- Permission issues when modifying ACL without sufficient privileges

 What I learned:
-- How to give permission to a spesific user to add or modify
+- How to grant permissions to a specific user using ACL
-- How the ACL actually affect on permissions
+- How ACL interacts with and overrides standard permissions

 Status:
-- I covered 25% of portion.
-Many is to learn
+- ~25% completed, more practice required

 ---

-## 04-01-2026 — Input and output redirects
+## 04-01-2026 — Input and Output Redirection

 What I did:
-- Learned commands to get info of a command
+- Learned how to get information about commands
-- Working of Tab and Up arrow key
+- Practiced using Tab and Up arrow keys
-- Adding text to files
+- Added text to files
-- stdin, stdout, stderr
+- Studied stdin, stdout, and stderr

 Commands used:
 - help
 - whatis
 - man
 - vi
 - echo
-- single and double greater than
+- Output redirection operators (>, >>)

 What confused me:
-- When to use single greater than and when to use double greater than.
+- When to use single (>) versus double (>>) redirection

 What I learned:
-- How to add text into existing files.
+- How to add text to existing files
-- How to get more information about a specific command.
+- How to find detailed information about commands
-- How to redirect the output of a command.
+- How to redirect command output

 Status:
-- Learning very basics
+- Learning the basics

 ---

-## 05-01-2026 — Pipes and Execute multiple command
+## 05-01-2026 — Pipes and Executing Multiple Commands

 What I did:
-- use of 'tee' command
+- Used the tee command
-- use of pipe '|'
+- Practiced piping output using |
-- Execute multiple command with ';'
+- Executed multiple commands using ;
-- -a
+- Used the -a option with tee

 Commands used:
 - echo